A strategic approach to proposal development, editing, and support.

 Successful proposals are strong in all aspects of the process.
 Fiorini & Associates has considerable experience with all stages of proposal development across a broad range of topics.
 Our team has served as PI, co-PI, or senior personnel on successful grants totaling more than 3.6 million dollars.
 The team has been instrumental in the administration of additional grants, ranging between $5,000 and 15 million dollars and have covered topics as diverse as mathematics, education, biology, computer science, genetics, forensics, cybersecurity, environmental science, sustainability, and international state-to-state initiatives (USAID).

-Dr. Eugene Fiorini is a former Associate Director for the Center for Discrete Mathematics and Theoretical Computer Science (DIMACS) at Rutgers University and is the Muhlenberg College Truman Koehler Professor Emeritus of Mathematics.
-He holds a MS and PhD in mathematics from the University of Delaware and a MS in statistics from Temple University.
-He has authored research papers in graph theory, combinatorial number theory, and mathematics education, as well as several textbooks, book chapters, and educational modules with an applications-based approach.
+Eugene (Gene) Fiorini is the founder and director of Fiorini & Associates.
+He is the Muhlenberg College Truman Koehler Professor Emeritus of Mathematics and a former Associate Director for the Center for Discrete Mathematics and Theoretical Computer Science (DIMACS) at Rutgers University.
+Dr. Fiorini has authored research papers in graph theory, combinatorial number theory, and mathematics education, as well as several textbooks, book chapters, and educational modules with an applications-based approach.
 He has been involved with many projects at the intersection of research, applications, and education.

-Dr. Fiorini has over 25 years experience developing, collaborating on, and administering a broad range of proposals from local niche grants to major international/national efforts in multiple STEM fields and educational disciplines.
-One area of particular success has been multiple REU (Research Experience for Undergraduates) programs.
-Another area of expertise are grants from private foundations, and assistance developing research and education proposals for non-profit organizations, with an emphasis on increasing participation among underrepresented groups in STEM fields.
+Dr. Fiorini has over 25 years’ experience developing, collaborating on, and administering a broad range of proposals from local niche grants to major international/national efforts in multiple STEM fields and educational disciplines.
+He has sat on NSF grant review panels.
+He has been Principal Investigator, Co-PI, or Key Personnel on grants from the NSF, DHS, DoD, DoT, NIH, National Research Experience, USAID, Pennsylvania Department of Education, Mathematical Association of America, Trexler Foundation, Burroughs-Wellcome, New England Biolabs, and the International Union of Biological Sciences.
+Areas of particular success include multiple REU (Research Experience for Undergraduates) programs; and assistance provided to non-profit organizations for developing research and education proposals with an emphasis on increasing participation among underrepresented groups in STEM fields.

-Dr. Jack Jarmon has taught international relation courses at the University of Pennsylvania, the John C. Whitehead School of Diplomacy and International Relations at Seton Hall University, and Rutgers University where he was also Associate Director of the Command, Control and Interoperability Center for Advanced Data Analysis - a Center of Excellence of the Department of Homeland Security, Science and Technology Division.
+Jack Jarmon is a senior associate who leads F&A’s partnership and marketing efforts.
+Dr. Jarmon has taught international relation courses at the University of Pennsylvania, the John C. Whitehead School of Diplomacy and International Relations at Seton Hall University, and Rutgers University where he was also Associate Director of the Command, Control and Interoperability Center for Advanced Data Analysis - a Center of Excellence of the Department of Homeland Security, Science and Technology Division.

-In the mid 1990s, he was USAID technical advisor for the Russian government.
-During its economic transition period, Jack Jarmon worked for the Russian Privatization Committee, and with such organizations as the US Russia Investment Fund, European Bank of Reconstruction and Development, and various money center banks.
+Dr. Jarmon was USAID technical advisor for the Russian government in the mid-1990s.
+During its economic transition period, he worked for the Russian Privatization Committee, and with such organizations as the US Russia Investment Fund, European Bank of Reconstruction and Development, and various money center banks.
 His private sector career includes global consultant firms, technology companies, and financial institutions.
 He was a manager with Arthur Andersen in Moscow and Director of Strategic Alliances at Nortel Networks, Brampton, Ontario.

-He studied Soviet and Russian affairs at Fordham University and the Harriman Institute at Columbia University.
-Jarmon is fluent in Russian and holds a doctorate degree in global affairs from Rutgers.
-He has authored and co-authored five books, which are currently core texts for international and security studies programs in the US and abroad.
+Dr. Jarmon holds a doctoral degree in Global Affairs from Rutgers University.
+He studied Soviet and Russian affairs at Fordham University and the Harriman Institute at Columbia University, and is fluent in Russian.
+He has authored or co-authored five books, which are currently core texts for international and security studies programs in the US and abroad.
+Click here for a full biography.

 Constant threads through this varied experience are education, analysis, and the written word.
-Just in the past five years, collaboration on proposal development resulted in eight of nine grants funded.
+Just in the past five years, collaboration on proposal development resulted in eight of nine grant proposals ultimately funded.

 Jean L. Scholz